romaninsh/terms/frontend/content/blog/agile-css-framework-explores-data-attribute-styling-modifiers.md

 </ul>
 ```

-Curiously - a very similar widget to Button Group is pagniation, but it is expressed using the entirely different markup and CSS class.
+Curiously - a very similar widget to Button Group is pagination, but it is expressed using the entirely different markup and CSS class.
 Bootstrap and Foundation use the same HTML here which reads:

 ``` html
 <nav>